dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/readers_source_&_filesystem.md

 ### Resource `filesystem`

-This resource enumerates files in bucket_url using the file_glob pattern.
-Files are returned as FileItem with methods to access data.
-Pair with transformers for further processing.
+This resource lists files in bucket_url based on the file_glob pattern, returning them as "FileItem" with data access methods.
+These can be paired with transformers for enhanced processing.

 ```python
 @dlt.resource(